ehsanhzw/simple_object_classification/README.md

 - Optimizer: Different optimizers can lead to different results.
 We used Adam, but other options to check are RMSprop, or SGD with momentum, or some others.
 ### Evaluation and Validation
 - Cross-Validation: Using cross-validation to ensure that results are consistent across different splits of the dataset.
-Confusion Matrix: Generating a confusion matrix to see where the network is making mistakes.
+- Confusion Matrix: Generating a confusion matrix to see where the network is making mistakes.
+### Fixing Probable Overfit
+As the accuracy & loss plots are shown above, it seems like in some cases overfit occured, however the loss is not that much increased after this happens and most models weren't very sensitive.
+However I shall test less complex models to see if that's realy the case.
+Underfit never happened and if did, the model was not included in the tests and main models.